gershomlapaix/DSA/readme.md

 Inside the function, the reference is used to access the actual arguments used in the call.
 This means that the changes made to the parameter affect the passed argument.

+5. `Pass by pointer or call by address`: the call by pointer methid of passign arguments to a funcation copies the address of an argument into the formal parameter.

+Inside the function, the address is used to access the actual argument used in the call.
+This means that the changes made to the parameter affect the passed argument.

 ## Queue

 Queue is a `linear data structure` which operates in a FIFO or LILO.
 Queue is ADT with a bounded(predefined) capacity.